 “I know you don’t mean it, Mum.“

 To be fair, it isn’t always that bad

-I serve up dinner at 6:30pm: sausages, with actual real mash – they are a bit tough and dry as Dad has advised me to roast them in the oven, so Mum has an excuse not to eat them.
+I serve up dinner at 6:30 pm: sausages, with actual real mash – they are a bit tough and dry as Dad has advised me to roast them in the oven.
+So Mum has an excuse not to eat them.
+She doesn’t do chewing thee days.
 It’s followed by strawberries and cream, which Mum does eat.
 Anything sweet – and chips, of course.

 “I just want to know what you want.
 I am going tomorrow to have a look at Caldy Manor and I want to know if it has to be on the ground floor, if you’d prefer a double room, that sort of thing.”

 “Not yet.
 We need a rest.”

 “So not this year.“

 “So if I go and they say they have two nice rooms together I’ll say not to bother keeping them?”

 “Your Mum needs to settle down.
 We need a rest.
 Why are you always in a rush?”